SteshinSS/lohi_neurips2023/README.md

 Metric: PR AUC.

-## Lead Optimization
+### Lead Optimization
 The goal of the Lead Optimization task is to predict how minor modifications of a molecule affect its activity.
 There are three datasets simulating this scenario: `DRD2-Lo`, `KCNH2-Lo` and more challenging `KDR-Lo`.
-They are ranking tasks that have clusters in the test set, so that the molecules in each clusters are quite similar with Tanimoto similariry > 0.4 to the central molecules, and each cluster has one similar molecule in the train set, representing known hit.
+They are ranking tasks that have clusters in the test set, so that the molecules in each clusters are quite similar with Tanimoto similarity > 0.4 to the central molecules, and each cluster has one similar molecule in the train set, representing known hit.

 - `data/lo/drd2` -- for DRD2-Lo
 - `data/lo/kcnh2` -- for KCNH2-Lo